rudsonalves/trainers_stopwatch/README.md

 - **Precise Stopwatch Controller**:
   - Created `PreciseStopwatchController` to handle business logic for `PreciseStopwatch`, encompassing all control logic previously in `StopwatchBloc` and adding split and lap record management.

-These updates significantly enhance the app's configurability, user interaction, and overall efficiency, providing a more tailored and professional experience for trainers managing multiple athletes.
+These updates significantly enhance the app's configurability, user interaction, and overall efficiency, providing a more tailored and professional experience for trainers managing multiple users.

 ## 2024-04-10 - version: 0.4.2+5